stpica/Personal-Website/content/publication/workinprogress/HANKhousing/index.md

 # publication_short: In *ICW*

 publication:
-publication_short:
+publication_short: Job Market Paper

-abstract: How does the transmission mechanism of monetary policy work through the housing market in Europe?
+abstract: What's the role of housing market institutions in the transmission mechanism of monetary policy across European countries?
 Existing evidence point to the importance of hand-to-mouth shares and homeownership rates in explaining heterogeneity in reactions of monetary policy across Europe.
 I build an heterogenous-agents New Keynesian model to shed light on this issue.

 # Summary.
 An optional shortened abstract.
-summary: How does the transmission mechanism of monetary policy work through the housing market in Europe?
-Existing evidence point to the importance of hand-to-mouth shares and homeownership rates in explaining heterogeneity in reactions of monetary policy across Europe.
-I build an heterogenous-agents New Keynesian model to shed light on this issue.
+summary: What's the role of housing market institutions in the transmission mechanism of monetary policy across European countries?
+It is well known in the literature that the transmission of monetary policy to aggregate consumption across countries in Europe displays a high degree of heterogeneity, with Spain reacting about 10 times more than Germany.
+As to the sources of such heterogeneity, however, there is no common agreement among scholars.
+In this research project, I study how the housing and mortgage markets affect the monetary transmission mechanism in Europe.
+I specifically focus on the role of homeownership rates, a feature of the housing market that is strongly heterogenous across countries and that has been largely ignored by the existing literature.

 tags: [Monetary Policy, Housing Markets, Mortgage Markets, VAR Analysis, Household Survey]